Kinesiology Grant Projects

 Knowlative Kinesiology Grant Project

 One of the goals of Knowlative is to make more information available to everyone.
-This includes the ability to find techniques and theory at the click of a button, but it also means expanding our knowledge; helping kinesiology make its way to people all over the world and supporting research that proves its efficacy.
-This is why we are thrilled to be starting this Grant Project in conjunction with IASK.
+This includes the ability to find techniques and theory at the click of a button, but it also means expanding our knowledge, helping kinesiology make its way to people all over the world and supporting research that proves its efficacy.
+This is why we are thrilled to be starting this Grants Project in conjunction with IASK.

 Associations may set their own criteria for grants, deciding how to allocate the funds and what the application process looks like.
 Knowlative provides a community platform where people can see all of the options available.
 It is our hope that access to funding will help facilitate better research and humanitarian efforts as we know the impact that these tools can have on the lives of those in distress.